irvinlim/mesosmock/README.md

 The server can be configured to respond or initiate requests based on a configuration file.
 For example, taking the scheduler API, resource offers and status updates can be configured to be sent at a specific rate.

+## Features

+- Mock an entire Mesos cluster with a single Mesosmock process
+  - Mock task executions without separate agents or executors
+  - Mock any number of agents with any amount of resources
+- Cluster emulation for chaos testing:
+  - Emulate task failure or task loss (via Scheduler `UPDATE` events)
+  - Emulate agent failure (via Operator `AGENT_ADDED` or Scheduler `TASK_LOST` updates) (WIP)
+  - Emulate resource shortage (WIP)

 ## APIs Supported

-The following APIs are supported currently (or WIP) by `mesosmock`:
+The following APIs are supported currently (or will be eventually supported) by `mesosmock`:

 - [Scheduler HTTP API (v1)](https://mesos.apache.org/documentation/latest/scheduler-http-api/)
 - [Operator HTTP API (v1)](https://mesos.apache.org/documentation/latest/operator-http-api/)
 - [Master HTTP API](https://mesos.apache.org/documentation/latest/endpoints/)

-Only JSON is supported at the moment.
+Only JSON APIs are supported at the moment.
 Additionally, the older v0 APIs will not be supported.

 ## Usage